Services

 TAXATION

-Corporate income tax is 0% (applied if an Estonian company does not distribute profits at the end of the reporting period, as well as if it is decided to invest the profits in the business or reinvest).
+Corporate income tax - 0% (applies when an Estonian company does not distribute profits at the end of the reporting period, as well as if a decision is made to invest profits in the business or reinvest).

-A tax rate of 25% (20/80) applies only in case if dividends are paid to non-residents and if a company in Estonia operates in the country.
+The tax rate of 22/78 is applied only when paying dividends to non-residents and if a company in Estonia conducts business in the country.

-The preferential rate for regularly paid dividends is 14/86.
+The rate for regularly paid dividends is 22/78.

-Income tax paid on distubuted dividends in Estonia are paid by a legal entity that is a payer of dividends.
+Income tax paid on distributed dividends in Estonia is paid by the legal entity - the payer of dividends.

-It is necessary to pay tax on dividends by the 10th day of the next month after the month of payment.
-The tax is paid only when the profit is distributed, there is no tax on retained earnings.
+Dividend tax must be paid by the 10th of the month following the month of payment.
+It is worth considering that the tax is paid only when distributing profits, there is no tax on undistributed profits.

-For the first payment of dividends, the authorized capital must be formed (deposited) and registered in the Commercial Register.
-Also, to pay dividends, you must submit an annual report for the previous year.
+For the first payment of dividends, the authorized capital must be formed (contributed) and registered in the Commercial Register.
+Also, to pay dividends, it is necessary to submit an annual report for the previous year.

-In addition to tax on dividends, a company may incur other taxes in the course of its activities, for example, VAT on imports of services (from a company that is not subject to VAT), tax on expenses not related to business, tax on expenses for which there are no primary documents, tax on received services from low-tax jurisdictions.
-VAT on imports of services arises when you receive services such as consulting, IT, electronic from non-resident firms and non-resident individual entrepreneurs.
-It is necessary to register it within 3 days after receiving such a service, without waiting for the preparation of the annual report.
+In addition to the dividend tax, the company may incur other taxes in the course of its activities, for example, VAT on the import of services, tax on expenses not related to business, tax on expenses for which there are no primary documents, tax on services received from low-tax jurisdictions.
+VAT on the import of services arises when receiving such services from non-resident companies and non-resident individual entrepreneurs, such as consulting, IT, electronic.
+The obligation to register is within 3 days after receiving such a service, without waiting for the preparation of the annual report.

-Social tax is 33% (deducted when calculating wages and withheld by the company from the payment to the employee).
+Social tax - 33% (withdrawn when calculating wages and withheld by the enterprise from the payment to the employee).

-VAT is 22%, within the EU is 0%.
-Companies registered in Estonia have the right to obtain the status of a VAT payer.
+Turnover tax (VAT) - 22%, within the EU - 0%.
+Companies registered in Estonia are entitled to obtain VAT payer status.
 The need to obtain such a number depends on the turnover and territory of the company.
-A VAT number is required if an Estonian offshore company operates in Estonia and within the European Union, and the turnover in Estonia reaches 40 000 euros.
+A VAT number is mandatory if the Estonian offshore company operates in Estonia and within the European Union, and the turnover in Estonia reaches 40,000 euros.

 More